trueos/sysadm/docs/client_handbook/sysadmclient.rst

   home directory to this system.

-Once a user has been initialized for PersonaCrypt on the system, their user account will no longer be displayed when :ref:`Logging In` **unless** their PersonaCrypt device is inserted.
+Once a user has been initialized for PersonaCrypt on the system, their user account will no longer be displayed when logging in **unless** their PersonaCrypt device is inserted.
 Once the USB device is inserted, the login screen will add an extra field, as seen in the example shown in Figure 4.8b.

-.. note:: when stealth sessions have been configured, PersonaCrypt users will still be displayed in the login menu, even if their USB device is not inserted.
+.. note:: When stealth sessions have been configured, PersonaCrypt users will still be displayed in the login menu, even if their USB device is not inserted.
 This is to allow those users the option to instead login using a stealth session.

 In the field with the yellow padlock icon, input the password for the user account.
 In the field with the grey USB stick icon, input the